Fox News: Australia

-In Australia, FNC is broadcast on the dominant pay television provider Foxtel, which is 65% owned by News Corp Australia, the Australian arm of News Corp and the sister company of FNC-owner Fox Corporation.
-Local cable news channel Sky News Australia is wholly owned by News Corp Australia and is therefore FNC's de facto sister channel, although has formal partnerships with FNC competitor CNN as well as both ABC News and CBS News.
+In Australia, FNC is broadcast on the dominant pay television provider Foxtel.

 Brazil

-Since 2002, FNC has been broadcast to Brazil; however, commercials are replaced with Fox Extra.
-It is available in packages of Vivo TV.
+FNC reached Brazil through Sky Brasil on November 1, 2002, after being introduced at ABTA 2002.
+Commercials on FNC are replaced with Fox Extra.
+It is available on Vivo TV.

 Canada

 Fox had initially planned to launch a joint venture with Canwest's Global Television Network, tentatively named Fox News Canada, which would have featured a mixture of U.S. and Canadian news programming.
 As a result, the CRTC denied a 2003 application requesting permission for Fox News Channel to be carried in Canada.
 However, in March 2004, a Fox executive said the venture had been shelved; in November of that year, the CRTC added Fox News to its whitelist of foreign channels that may be carried by television providers.

+In May 2023, the CRTC announced that it would open a public consultation regarding the channel's carriage in Canada, acting upon complaints by the LGBT advocacy group Egale Canada surrounding an episode of Tucker Carlson Tonight that contained content described as "malicious misinformation" regarding trans, non-binary, gender non-conforming, and two-spirit communities, including "the inflammatory and false claim that trans people are 'targeting' Christians."

 France

 Fox News is available on cable through French Internet provider Free on channel 352.
-As of Spring 2017, the channel was no longer found on the provider Orange's lineup.

 India

-It is available through streaming service Disney+ Hotstar (formerly owned by FNC parent company 21st Century Fox).
+It is available through streaming service Disney+ Hotstar.

 Indonesia

-In Indonesia, It is available in Channel 397 in pay TV provider First Media.
+In Indonesia, it is available on Channel 397 on pay-TV provider First Media.